 4. Review the following infographic:

 5. Ask an expert.
 I’ve vacationed on every island and I know them very well.
-If you have reviewed the above links and you are still not sure which island(s) best suit you, you can ask me.
+If you have thoroughly reviewed the above links and you are still not sure which island(s) best suit you, you can ask me.
 Do not cheat yourself by not taking the time to review the links and read the content of this page.
 Only you know what appeals and resonates with you.
 You’ll be wasting your time and mine by not thoroughly reviewing the links and resources in this article before you comment.

 Bear in mind that I am not a travel agent.
 I write this site on a voluntary basis, so I am not available to assist with individual trip planning details.